laravel-frontend-presets/tailwindcss/README.md

 ### Changing colours

 If you want to change the default orange colour being used, update the `brand-{modifier}` values in your `tailwind.js` file.
+You are of course free to modify this file as you see fit, and even remove and replace the brand configuration in the scaffolded views entirely.

 ### Screenshots